egramsdoescode/uncle-iroh-bot/README.md

 Ex. `botToken = "<your discord bot token here>"`

-'!uncle wisdom' will prompt the bot to send an inspiring/philosophical Uncle Iroh quote '!uncle haha' will prompt the bot to send a funny Uncle Iroh quote
+ *`!uncle wisdom` will prompt the bot to send an inspiring/philosophical Uncle Iroh quote *`!uncle haha` will prompt the bot to send a funny Uncle Iroh quote

 Information on how to create your own bot can be found here: [Discord Developer](https://discord.com/developers/docs/intro)